FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 Protein: The Key to Muscle Repair and Growth

-While carbohydrates are your primary source of energy, protein is crucial for rebuilding and repairing muscle tissue—making it an essential part of nutrition for runners.
+While carbohydrates are your primary source of energy, protein is crucial for rebuilding and repairing muscle tissue, making it an essential part of nutrition for runners.
 Every run, especially those that are high in intensity or distance, causes microtears in your muscle fibres.
-Protein helps repair these tears, allowing your muscles to grow back stronger and more resilient.

-Protein Requirements for Runners: Jake suggests that runners aim for 1.2 to 1.6 grams of protein per kilogram of body weight per day, depending on training intensity and frequency.
-For example, a 70 kg runner should consume between 84–112 grams of protein daily to meet their nutrition for runners needs.
+Protein Requirements for RunnersGuidance from a sports nutritionist can help determine individual protein needs.
+A general recommendation for runners is one point two to one point six grams of protein per kilogram of body weight per day, depending on training intensity and frequency.
+For example, a seventy kilogram runner should consume between eighty four and one hundred and twelve grams of protein daily.

 Running nutritionist